TrekkaRei/all/README.md

-A script that git clones all but "bashrc" from my github
+A script that git clones all my repos

 chmod +x all.sh